 Jump in your time machine, and (after you’ve gone back & bought last Friday’s winning Euro Millions ticket) go forward to a time where the coffee machine can get the cup, rinse it, warm it, get the milk out of the fridge, check if there are beans in the hopper, or put a pod in the machine, and so on, and yeah – smart coffee machines in that sense would be mega.

-But right now, I think there’s fairly little that connected, wifi/bluetooth app-controlled coffee machines can really do, other than remote on and off, and providing you certain information, such as whether the tank is full or when a descale is required.
+But right now, I think there’s fairly little that connected, wifi/bluetooth app-controlled coffee machines can really do, other than remote on and off, and giving you certain information, such as whether the tank is full or when a descale is required.

-So for that reason, I’m going to suggest a mix of machines including “connected” coffee machines, and machines that I think are truly “smart” where it matters and may be worth considering regardless of whether they’re “smart” in the sense you were initially thinking.
+So for that reason, I’m going to suggest a mix of machines including “connected” coffee machines, and machines that I think are really “smart” where it matters and may be worth considering regardless of whether they’re “smart” in the sense you were initially thinking.

-Forget “smart” – what type of coffee makeking device do you want?
+Forget “smart” – what kind of coffee machine do you want?

 La Pavoni Europiccola Review